Research

 A growing literature documents how national governments can try to shift blame to International Organizations (IO).
 These studies focus almost entirely on top-down governments’ attempts to shift blame for policy failure and how it is reflected in the media, parliamentary debates or other government communication.
 In these accounts, citizens are passive – responding to politicians’ messages.
 We are missing the bottom-up analysis.
 Can citizens do their own blame shifting for policy failure from national governments to IOs?
 Methodologically, the reliance on observational data in existing studies makes it impossible to separate the bottom-up process from the top-down one, and to causally trace the shift in blame to policy failure.
 This paper begins to fill this gap.
 We argue that even without having populist/Eurosceptic attitudes (another focus of current literature), and even without blame avoidance action by political leaders and parties, members of the wider public can use information on who is responsible for a policy in order to attribute and shift blame for policy failure.
 As an unlikely case, we study the European Banking Union (EBU), in which member states delegated banking supervision to a supranational agency.
 We test our arguments using a conjoint survey experiment with 1,724 participants in Germany, which is a least-likely country.
 We find that a taxpayer-funded bank rescue costs governments 20 percent of the public’s support, but this is mitigated by 14 percent if the EU is involved in bank supervision.
 This effect is stronger for Eurosceptic citizens, but not restricted to them.

-“Do and When Adverse Banking Conditions Affect Public Support for the Government?”
-With Tal Sadeh and Yuval Hirshorn.
+Banking and Ballots: Adverse Banking Conditions and Support for the Government.”
+With Yuval Hirshorn, Tal Sadeh and Benjamin Daßler.

 ▶ Abstract